-The Chateau Maison Noble was, initially, a Feudal Castle, and was built at the beginning of the 14th century, there is only ruins of one tower remains today, it posed on the meadows on the east side of the castle.
+The Chateau Maison Noble was initially a feudal castle built at the beginning of the 14th century.
+Only ruins of one tower remain today, which stood on the meadows of the east side of the castle.

-The Castle, probably, was destroyed at the time of Castelmoron's besiege.
-This besiege was carried out by English soldiers leaded by Derby at 1345.
+The Castle was probably destroyed at the time of Castelmoron's besiege.
+This besiege was carried out by English soldiers led by Derby at 1345.

-The next owner of Castel's residues was Lord of the “Morrinière”.
+The next owner of Castle’'s remains was Lord of the “Morrinière”.

 The name “Maison Noble” comes from the fact that it was the House belonging to the Nobleman of that time.
-Due to fact of massive destruction, rebuilding of the property was demanded, that had been realized only at the next century on its present location and became the property of the De Meslon family.
+Due to massive destruction of the castle, rebuilding of the property was demanded.
+But it was only realized in the next century at its present location and became the property of the De Meslon family.

-The “Château Maison Noble”, in Saint-Martin-du-Puy, was belonged to the Chalon family since 1491, obviously.
+The “Château Maison Noble”, in Saint-Martin-du-Puy, belonged to the Chalon family since 1491, obviously.
 But before…